Nazar-Pichak/NoteBookApp/README.md

 which created by following a [tutorial](https://www.pythontutorial.net/django-tutorial/) and exploring Django features.
 Also here were applied some basic concepts such as [MVT](https://www.javatpoint.com/django-mvt) function-based pattern, user-authentication and storing data into built-in Django database sqlite3.
 Likewise, [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) are fundamental and inregrational parts of this app.
-# The app can does:
+# The app can does

 - Storing, deleting and editing unique user's notations about programming experience.
 - Supporting simple registration and login forms.